areebahassan01/Requirements-Engineering-Tool/README.md

 Validation
 This phase involves verifying that the gathered requirements meet the necessary criteria, including meeting problem requirements, project constraints, and major features.
 # Conclusion
 This program is a simple tool to simulate the process of Requirements Engineering.
 It provides a framework to gather, elaborate, specify, and validate requirements.
-This program can be extended and customized to suit the requirements of any specific project.